 The MOT program is a part-time program, which begins in September of

 each year.
-Applications are now being accepted for the September 2014 start date.
+We are now accepting applications for September 2017 cohort.

-The online applications will be accepted from October 2013 up until July 31, 2014.
+The online applications will be accepted until May 31, 2017 (final round).
 You are encouraged to apply as soon as possible as applications will be reviewed/admitted on an ongoing basis.
 Apply through our online application system.
-(See Application Process if you need assistance with your application, or with uploading your supporting documents.)
-International applicants should apply no later than April 1, 2013 to allow for study permit processing time.

 International applicants: please be aware that if you apply after April 1st, you may not get your study permit in time for this September start.